-Trump: I’m Not ‘Unhinged’—the ‘Enemy From Within’ Is
+Trump Tells All-Women Event The Pelosis are ‘Enemy Within’

 “I've been investigated more than Alphonse Capone,” the former president said.
 “He was the greatest—no, it’s true—it's called weaponization of government.
 It’s a terrible thing.
 They are a threat to democracy.”

-Though he didn’t make a lot of sense, the women at the Fox News town hall roared as Faulker tried to move on.
+Though he didn’t make a lot of sense, the women at the Fox News town hall roared as Faulkner tried to move on.

-“I’m glad I got that out,” Trump said at the women’s event hosted by Fox News’ Harris Faulkner in the crucial Southern battleground state.
+“I’m glad I got that out,” Trump said at the women’s event in the crucial Southern battleground state.

 The 2024 Republican presidential candidate also scored points when most in the audience raised their hands after Faulkner asked if they were worried about “biological men and boys competing against women and girls in sports.”